-The reference document governing all new or altered water meters is AS/NZ S3500 Plumbing and Drainage (Water Services).
+The reference document governing all new or altered water meters is AS/NZS3500 Plumbing and Drainage (Water Services).
 In addition, water meter manufacturers publish specifications explaining the intended application and range (flow rate) for each meter.

 AS/NZS 3500 specifies that that water meters and water property services must be sized to accommodate simultaneous water demand for the development.
-The size of the water service (pipe) is typically determined by the PIFR and/or any firefighting requirements within the development site.
+The size of the water service (pipe) is typically determined by the Probable Instantaneous Flow Rate (PIFR) and/or any firefighting requirements within the development site.
 Other relevant standards and codes include the following:

-- The SEQ Code and the associated Accepted IPAM List website at http://www.seqcode.com.au/products - Plumbing Code of Australia - Urban Utilities' Residential Customer Charter and Business Customer Charter - AS 3565 Meters for Water Supply - National Measurement Act 1960 - AS 1851: 2005 Maintenance of Fire Protection Systems and Equipment - Residential/Home Fire Sprinkler Services designed under the AS 2118.4 or AS 2118.5 - Fire System Design Standards AS 2419, 2441, 2118.1-6 - Backflow Prevention Standards AS/NZS 2845.
+- The SEQ Code, Standard Drawings and the associated Accepted IPAM List - Plumbing Code of Australia - Urban Utilities' Residential Customer Charter and Business Customer Charter - AS 3565 Meters for Water Supply - National Measurement Act 1960 - AS 1851: 2005 Maintenance of Fire Protection Systems and Equipment - Residential/Home Fire Sprinkler Services designed under the AS 2118.4 or AS 2118.5 - Fire System Design Standards AS 2419, 2441, 2118.1-6 - Backflow Prevention Standards AS/NZS 2845.

-5.4 Meter sizing guide
+4.4 Meter sizing guide